lockedata/content-revision-project/homepage.md

 ## Layout
 The page consists of:

+1. Spiel
-1. A carousel
+2. A carousel
-2. Spiel
 3. Call to Action - schedule call
 4. 3 x Services
-5. Consultancy Services & Contact Us
-6. Calendly scheduler & Typeform training survey
-7. Call to Action - read blog
+5. Call to Action - read blog
+6. Social media widgets?

 ## Components' copy

 ### Carousel
-This is transient content showcasing what I want to boost right now.
+Move this below the intro copy

 ![](carousel.gif)